Roland Griffiths, Ph.D. on Psilocybin, Psychedelic Therapies & Mystical Experiences

 As opposed to divergent methodology, convergent generally means the ability to give the "correct" answer to standard questions that do not require significant creativity, for instance in most tasks in school and on standardized multiple-choice tests for intelligence.

-The default mode network is most commonly shown to be active when a person is not focused on the outside world and the brain is at wakeful rest, such as during daydreaming and mind-wandering.
+A group of interacting brain regions implicated in self-related thinking, rumination, and depression.
+The default mode network is typically active when a person is not focused on the outside world and the brain is at wakeful rest, such as during daydreaming and mind-wandering.
 Functions include autobiographical information, self-reference, emotions of one's self and others, theory of mind, moral reasoning, social evaluations, social categories, remembering past, imagining future, and story comprehension.

 Part of the hippocampus that is thought to contribute to the formation of new episodic memories, the spontaneous exploration of novel environments, and other functions.
 The physiological effects of stress has been shown to inhibit the process of neurogenesis implying that neurogenesis in the dentate gyrus may play an important role in modulating symptoms of stress and depression.